d4hines/window-alm/src/stacks_of_windows.alm.md

 The active tab provides controls to switch which window is the active tab.

 Stacks have no representation as objects in the system.
-Instead, they are represented by the "stackedOn" relation, which forms partial ordering of windows.
+Instead, they are represented by the "stacked with" relation, which forms a partial order on windows.

 ## Imports